3 similar situation exists where fault occurs the side the system, and the system design must such that this fault

 the greater control and flexibility power system

 operation provided MVDC infrastructure.
-Figure 5-15-1 depicts an
+To

 provide fault ride through capability, tripping must